lassekongo83/adw-gtk3/README.md

 sudo flatpak override --filesystem=xdg-data/themes
 ```

+**Note:** This requires that the theme is installed in `~/.local/share/themes/`.
+Installing the theme as root, with a package manager, or any other method is not supported when it comes to flatpak.

 To prevent outdated packages from flathub being installed, run: `sudo flatpak mask org.gtk.Gtk3theme.adw-gtk3 && sudo flatpak mask org.gtk.Gtk3theme.adw-gtk3-dark`

 **IMPORTANT:** If you previously used the outdated flatpak packages, then uninstall them and prevent them from being installed with: